 Now, Caroline spends their days working with students in schools and theaters.
 They live in Ypsilanti, Michigan with their increasingly impetuous child, Winifred, and their adorable yet needy dog, Oscar David, both of whom allow Caroline to write after they go to sleep (if they go to sleep).
 Caroline writes middle grade and young adult books across genres; their work often circles back to themes of loss, identity, friendship, and validating the messy and wonderful lives of young people.

 Caroline Huntoon is an author and educator.
 They write middle grade and young adult fiction across genres.
 Caroline lives with their feisty child, Winifred, in Ypsilanti, MI.
-Find out more about them and their work at CarolineHuntoon.com.
+Their debut novel, Skating on Mars, will be published in May of 2023 by Feiwel and Friends.
+Find out more about Caroline and their work at CarolineHuntoon.com.